 On the question on whether LSEG has overpaid for Refinitiv, it is still early days.
 But what I will say is demand for data is rising and the proposition that Refinitiv brings to LSEG is an interesting one.
-The data is embedded in customers’ systems and generates subscription based revenues – 80% of which are recurring.
+The data is embedded in customers’ systems and generates subscription-based revenues – 80% of which are recurring.
 They are also high barriers to entry here as amassing data takes time and requires patient investment.
 There is no denying that Refinitiv is a unique asset.
 The question is has LSEG paid too high a price to generate any meaningful returns from this asset?
 LSEG has had to issue equity (more shares) in order to buy Refinitv and this could destroy shareholder value should it be seen to have overpaid.
-On this point it is interesting to note that Thomson Reuters (the previous owner of Refinitiv) has began to sell shares it received as part of the deal thus dampening the LESG share price.
+On this point, it is interesting to note that Thomson Reuters (the previous owner of Refinitiv) has began to sell shares it received as part of the deal thus dampening the LESG share price.

 The deal also brings with it execution risk.
 Refinitiv has been the biggest acquisition the London Exchange Group has ever made.
 And its not even close.
-Refinitiv sales are more than double “old” LSE’s and it employs more than three times as many people.
+Refinitiv sales are more than double “old” LSE and it employs more than three times as many people.
 The challenge of integration brings execution risk, especially in the context of Refinitiv’s recent chequered history as part of Reuters and then Thomson Reuters’s financial division and arguably the relatively untested skills of the senior management team managing an integration of this size and complexity.
 Recent results show this challenge as LSEG mentioned integration costs will be higher than expected.
 Never a good sign.

 Even with all the negativity currently surrounding LSEG, I still believe it offers a compelling investment from here on in.
-The company is still a high quality one and its valuation doesn’t quite reflect that at present.
+The company is still a high-quality one and its valuation doesn’t quite reflect that at present.
 If LSEG was trading in the US, it would not be hard to imagine it trading at double the level it is trading on now.

-I have been saying for a while that high quality UK listed shares are trading at significant discounts to their global peers and the LSEG is no difference.
+I have been saying for a while that high-quality UK listed shares are trading at significant discounts to their global peers and the LSEG is no difference.

 I for one believe London to still be one of the prominent global financial centres in the years and decades to come.
-With a globally connected market, skilled talent, and regulatory and government support, London is global financial centre that offers a full-package innovative ecosystem.
+With a globally connected market, skilled talent, and regulatory and government support, London is a global financial centre that offers a full-package innovative ecosystem.

 It is no surprise then that II have used the dip in LSEG shares to buy stock in the company.
 In fact, LSEG was the only purchase I made during April 2021.